martinjackson/simple-widgets/docs/SearchSortTable.md

 39. **number** = the number to be assigned to each SearchSortTable.
 The default is 0.

+40. **pdfcard** = are two additional entries on the PDF Orientation drop down for PDF reports.
+The two additional entries are with this prop are:
+  - Card = indicates that each row or entry in the table is displayed as a card format rather than a traditional table.
+For example, consider the following table entries:

+        Name            City          State
+        John Doe        Los Angeles   CA
+        Jim Smith       New York      NY

+    The card format is:

+        Name        John Doe
+        City        Los Angeles
+        State       CA

+        Name        Jim Smith
+        City        New York
+        State       NY

+  - Card per page = this is the same as Card, except that there is only one card per page.

-40. **report** = the titles for the PDF and Excel reports, if a title is. not given.
+41. **report** = the titles for the PDF and Excel reports, if a title is. not given.
 If a title is given, it use the title over the report title.
 An example would be:
 ```javascript
 report="The PDF Report"
 ```

-41. **resetIndexes** = reset the indexes back to their original value if true or if false it does not reset the indexes.
+42. **resetIndexes** = reset the indexes back to their original value if true or if false it does not reset the indexes.

-42. **scroll** = this will place the table in a scroll box that allows the table to be scrolled through.
+43. **scroll** = this will place the table in a scroll box that allows the table to be scrolled through.

-43. **searchall** = the search choice will automatically default to All and it will search all columns not one particular column.
+44. **searchall** = the search choice will automatically default to All and it will search all columns not one particular column.

-44. **searchstart** = indicates that the search item will only match those data items that start with the search item
+45. **searchstart** = indicates that the search item will only match those data items that start with the search item

-45. **setTheFooter** = indicates that a new footer is being passed to the parent of SearchSortTable.
+46. **setTheFooter** = indicates that a new footer is being passed to the parent of SearchSortTable.
 The function that is to be passed to is the setFooter function for the state variables.
 Since the footer has changed due to a changing of columns, the footer in the parent must be changed to the new footer also.
 The footer needs to have a many entries as the table array; otherwise, the drag and drop will not work.
 See the section on Dragging and Drop.
 This prop is only need if a footer prop is being used.
 An example

 ```javascript
   let sortTable = [...];